Dina Reviews: The Disney Animated Canon

 • One Hundred and One Dalmatians (1961)

 This may not be the best MOVIE of the bunch, but it’s probably the best ADAPTATION.
-It takes the original book, streamlines it, ramps up everything that was good about it and leaves out all the unnecessary filler.
+It takes Dodie Smith’s original book, streamlines it, ramps up everything that was good about it and leaves out all the unnecessary filler.
+The result is a story that’s in many ways very different from the original book but is still unquestioningly the same story.
 While I do lament the loss of some of my fave chars from the books (the Staffordshire terrier and Cruella’s cat), pretty much everything about this movie WORKS.

 • The Sword in the Stone (1963)